Prostaglandin Discovery May Lead To Hair Loss Treatment For Men And WomenMarch 26th, 2012

 - Japanese Researchers Bioengineer Hair Follicles from Stem Cells, Dermal Papillae

 - Research Points To Vitamin D Receptors As Possible Clue To Reversing Hair Loss

-Tags: Androgenetic Alopecia, Causes of Hair Loss, Hair Follicle, Hair Growth, Hair Loss Genetics News, Hair loss in Men, Hair Loss in Women, Hair Thinning, Inhibitors, Miniaturization, Prostaglandin, Prostaglandin D2, ScienceDaily Posted on March 26th, 2012 at 4:08 pm
+Tags: Androgenetic Alopecia, Causes of Hair Loss, Hair Follicle, Hair Growth, Hair Loss Genetics News, Hair loss in Men, Hair Loss in Women, Hair Thinning, Inhibitors, Miniaturization, Prostaglandin, Prostaglandin D2, ScienceDaily Posted by Robert M. Bernstein M.D. on March 26th, 2012 at 4:08 pm